-Provision for income taxes increased by \$6 million and \$9 million for the three months and six months ended June 30, 2024 primarily due to the growth of the business and the change in valuation allowance on our U.S. federal and state deferred tax assets offset by our current taxes payable.
+Provision for income taxes increased decreased by \$6 million and \$9 \$7 million for the three months and six months ended June 30, 2024 September 30, 2024 primarily due to the growth decrease in our current U.S. federal and state taxes payable as a result of the business and an increase in excess tax benefits from share-based compensation, offset by the change in valuation allowance on our U.S. federal and state deferred tax assets assets.